 The state water board will take public comment on the proposed changes for roughly two weeks.
 Gomberg said the state water board could hold a public hearing Feb.
 2.

-Associated Press writer Elliot Spagat in San Diego contributed to this report. null
+Associated Press writer Elliot Spagat in San Diego contributed to this report.

 California regulators propose relaxing water conservation